English Gothic architecture

 English Gothic is an architectural style that flourished from the late 12th until the mid-17th century.
 The style was most prominently used in the construction of cathedrals and churches.
 Gothic architecture's defining features are pointed arches, rib vaults, buttresses, and extensive use of stained glass.
 Combined, these features allowed the creation of buildings of unprecedented height and grandeur, filled with light from large stained glass windows.
 Important examples include Westminster Abbey, Canterbury Cathedral and Salisbury Cathedral.
 The Gothic style endured in England much longer than in Continental Europe.

 The Gothic style was introduced from France, where the various elements had first been used together within a single building at the choir of the Abbey of Saint-Denis north of Paris, completed in 1144.
 The earliest large-scale applications of Gothic architecture in England were Canterbury Cathedral and Westminster Abbey.
 Many features of Gothic architecture had evolved naturally from Romanesque architecture (often known in England as Norman architecture).
 The first cathedral in England to be both planned and built entirely in the Gothic style was Wells Cathedral, begun in 1175.
 Other features were imported from the Ile-de-France, where the first French Gothic cathedral, Sens Cathedral, had been built (1135–64).
 After a fire destroyed the choir of Canterbury Cathedral in 1174, the French architect William of Sens rebuilt the choir in the new Gothic style between 1175 and 1180.
-The transition can also be seen at Durham Cathedral, a Norman building which was remodelled with the earliest rib vault known.
+The transition can also be seen at Durham Cathedral, a Norman building which was remodelled with the earliest surviving rib vault.
 Besides cathedrals, monasteries, and parish churches, the style was used for many secular buildings, including university buildings, palaces, great houses, and almshouses and guildhalls.